-These initiatives are open to all states, regardless of whether they participated in the NSS process.
 In reality, however, only a relatively small number of countries have endorsed the INFCIRCs that came out of the summit process, though INFCIRC/869 on 'Strengthening Nuclear Security Implementation' is arguably an exception.
 Specific INFCIRCs have been promoted in the post-NSS process mainly through dedicated activities organised by interested parties.
-For example, an International Symposium on Insider Threat Mitigation was held in March 2019, with the aim to 'showcase commitments made per INFCIRC/908 and encourage future endorsements'.64
+For example, an International Symposium on Insider Threat Mitigation was held in March 2019, with the aim to 'showcase commitments made per INFCIRC/908 and encourage future endorsements.'70 c.
+Centres of Excellence and Nuclear Security Training and Support Centres